thesheps/kf-outage-reporter/README.md

 ## Known issues

 - At present the logic around the filtering of outages is unoptimised.
 Every check that is made for a safe-listed device ID results in a linear search with an `O(n)` time complexity.
 This can be trivially solved by the use of a dictionary, but ain't nobody got time for that! ✅ Fixed!

+- There is a trivial `circuitBreaker` WIP in the src folder.
+This is the next piece of obvious development work in this application to make to more resilient to transient HTTP errors.